This package contains a DAB and DAB+ encoder that integrates into the ODR-mmbTools.

 Then, you can use any media player that has an alsa output to play whatever source it supports:

-Important: you must specify the correct sample rate and sample format on both "sides" of the virtual sound card.
+Important: you must specify the correct sample rate on both "sides" of the virtual sound card.

-Warning: Connection through pipes to ODR-DabMux are deprecated in favour of EDI.
+Warning: Connection through pipes to ODR-DabMux are deprecated in favour of ZeroMQ.

 Live Stream resampling (to 32KHz) and encoding from FIFO and preparing for DAB muxer, with FIFO to odr-dabmux using mplayer.
 If there are no data in FIFO, encoder generates silence.

 mplayer -quiet -loop 0 -af resample=32000:nowaveheader,format=s16le,channels=2 -ao pcm:file=/tmp/aac.fifo:fast <FILE/URL> & dabplus-enc -l -f raw --fifo-silence -i /tmp/aac.fifo -r 32000 -c 2 -b 72 -o /dev/stdout \ mbuffer -q -m 10k -P 100 -s 1080 > station1.fifo

 Note: Do not use /dev/stdout for pcm output in mplayer.
 Mplayer log messages on stdout.

 - 0 if it encoded the whole input file

 - 1 if some options were not understood, or encoder initialisation failed